Colors of noise: Grey noise

 Grey noise is random white noise subjected to a psychoacoustic equal loudness curve (such as an inverted A-weighting curve) over a given range of frequencies, giving the listener the perception that it is equally loud at all frequencies.
 This is in contrast to standard white noise which has equal strength over a linear scale of frequencies but is not perceived as being equally loud due to biases in the human equal-loudness contour.

+Velvet noise

+Velvet noise is a sparse sequence of random positive and negative impulses.
+Velvet noise is typically characterised by its density in taps/second.
+At high densities it sounds similar to white noise; however, it is perceptually "smoother".
+The sparse nature of velvet noise allows for efficient time-domain convolution, making velvet noise particularly useful for applications where computational resources are limited, like real-time reverberation algorithms.
+Velvet noise is also frequently used in decorrelation filters.

 Informal definitions

 There are also many colors used without precise definitions (or as synonyms for formally defined colors), sometimes with multiple definitions.